WriteTogetherToMakeBetterWorld/family-court-transcript-reality-gap/full-report.md

 ### 5.3 Implications: The Absence of Foundational Data

+### 5.3 Implications: The Absence of Foundational Data

-The FOI’s revelation of a **data void** underscores a fundamental contradiction in current policy:
+The FOI’s revelation of a **data void** exposes a fundamental contradiction in current policy:
-transparency reforms cannot succeed without basic, measurable data on the very instrument that enables transparency — the transcript.
+transparency reforms cannot succeed without basic, measurable data on the very instrument that enables transparency — the transcript itself.

-This gap perpetuates multiple systemic crises:
+This absence of transcript-related metrics perpetuates multiple systemic crises:

-- **Delay**, through untracked transcription backlogs;
+- **Delay**, through untracked transcription backlogs and approval bottlenecks;
-- **Bias**, through the absence of data on how survivor testimony or judicial reasoning is recorded;
+- **Bias**, through the lack of data on how survivor testimony or judicial reasoning is captured and represented;
-- **Fragmentation**, as no inter-agency dataset exists for auditing performance or appeals.
+- **Fragmentation**, as no inter-agency dataset exists for monitoring performance, appeals, or cross-system outcomes.

-Addressing this deficiency requires **mandatory reporting** on transcript requests, completions, delays, and denials — a *least-resistance* reform fully aligned with TIG’s data-collection goals.
+Addressing this deficiency requires **mandatory reporting** on transcript requests, completions, delays, and denials — a *least-resistance* reform fully aligned with the Transparency Implementation Group (TIG) data-collection goals.

 In short, the **data void** is both an obstacle and a diagnostic tool.
-By revealing what is missing, it points to the precise structural levers through which transparency can move from aspiration to implementation.
+By revealing what is missing, it identifies the precise structural levers through which transparency can move from aspiration to implementation.
-The next section extends this empirical lens by analysing **user experiences, procedural forms, and procurement processes**, mapping where the transcript system breaks down in practice.

-While the FOI response reveals systemic opacity, user experiences show its human cost.
-The following analysis proceeds via two interlinked pathways of transparency — one concerned with how transcripts are obtained, the other with how they are published.
-Section 6 begins with the former; Section 6.2 will address the latter.”
+Yet the absence of even minimal transcript metrics renders traditional quantitative evaluation impossible.
+Consequently, the next stage adopts an **alternative empirical strategy** — analysing *publicly available user narratives* as a proxy dataset.
+These accounts, systematically collected and coded, expose the micro-failures that aggregate into the systemic opacity documented here.

+The following analysis therefore extends this empirical lens through two interlinked pathways of transparency:
+1. how transcripts are **obtained**, and
+2. how they are **published**.
+Section 6 begins with the former; Section 6.2 examines the latter.

 ## 6. Practice Analysis: Two Pathways of Transparency — Obtaining and Publishing Transcripts